cooperlyt/keycloak-phone-provider/README.md

-# Keycloak SMS Provider
+# Keycloak Phone Provider

 With this provider you can **enforce authentication policies based on a verification token sent to users' mobile phones**.
-Currently, there are implementations of Twilio and TotalVoice SMS sender services.
+Currently, there are implementations of Twilio and TotalVoice and YunTongXun SMS sender services.
 That said, is nice to note that more services can be used with ease thankfully for the adopted modularity and in fact, nothing stop you from implementing a sender of TTS calls or WhatsApp messages.

 This is what you can do for now:
   + Check ownership of a phone number (Forms and HTTP API)
   + Use SMS as second factor in 2FA method (Browser flow)
+  + Reset Password by phone
+  + Authentication by phone
+  + only use phone Register

 Two user attributes are going to be used by this provider: _phoneNumberVerified_ (bool) and _phoneNumber_ (str).
 Many users can have the same _phoneNumber_, but only one of them is getting _phoneNumberVerified_ = true at the end of a